Azure/azure-sdk-for-python/README.rst

 DISCLAIMER
 ==========

 This is a release candidate.
-It could have minor breaking changes until the stable release.

-Some of the new generated libraries have not yet been tested extensively, and some have known issues (such as azure-mgmt-web).

-Our goal is to release a stable version by July 2016.
+However, the core packages, from code quality/completeness perspectives can at this time be considered "stable" - it will be officially labeled as such in September (in sync with other languages).

+We are not planning on any further major changes until then.

+The following packages are still labeled "preview" but can be considered "stable":

+- azure-mgmt-resource 0.30.0rc5
+- azure-mgmt-compute 0.30.0rc5
+- azure-mgmt-network 0.30.0rc5
+- azure-mgmt-storage 0.30.0rc5

+The following packages are already released as "stable" and are officially production ready:

+- azure-batch 1.0.0
+- azure-mgmt-batch 1.0.0
+- azure-servicebus 0.20.3
+- azure-servicemanagement-legacy 0.20.4

+All other packages are real "preview" packages.
 Please send us your feedback!

 Features
 ========